Seattle: Sexual orientation and gender identity

 Seattle has a notably large lesbian, gay, bisexual, and transgender community.
-According to a 2006 study by UCLA, 12.9% of city residents polled identified as gay, lesbian, or bisexual.
+In 2006, 12.9% of city residents polled identified as gay, lesbian, or bisexual.
 This was the second-highest proportion of any major U.S. city, behind San Francisco.
 Greater Seattle also ranked second among major U.S. metropolitan areas, with 6.5% of the population identifying as gay, lesbian, or bisexual.

-In a more recent Gallup poll survey of 2015, Seattle ranked fifth, at 4.8%.
-According to 2012 estimates from the United States Census Bureau, Seattle has the highest percentage of same-sex households in the United States, at 2.6 percent, surpassing San Francisco (2.5 percent).
+In 2015, Seattle ranked fifth, at 4.8%.
+In 2012, Seattle has the highest percentage of same-sex households in the United States, at 2.6 percent, surpassing San Francisco's 2.5 percent.
 The Capitol Hill district has been the center of LGBTQ culture in Seattle since the 1970s.
 Before then, the Pioneer Square district was the city's hub of LGBTQ community.